 - Graduation from high school or satisfactory performance on the general education development (GED) test.

-- Transcripts from all other colleges and universities.
+- Official transcripts from all other colleges and universities attended.

 - Test of essential academic skills (TEAS): score of at least proficient.
 Applicants with an earned baccalaureate degree from a nationally accredited institution are exempt from this requirement.

-- Three references from individuals who know the applicant (teachers, clergy, employers).
-A relative may not give a reference.
+- Three “Evaluation of Applicant’s Performance and Potential” reference forms provided by the school will need to be submitted from individuals who know the applicant (teachers, clergy, employers or counselors).
+A relative or friend may not give a reference.

 Admission Requirements for Transfer Students

-Licensed practical nurses (LPN) complete the same application process as regular students but are admitted with advanced standing in the program.
+Licensed practical nurses (LPNs) complete the same application process as regular students but are admitted with advanced standing in the program.
 A few different requirements are needed from LPN applicants:

 - LPNs who apply for advanced standing must request that a transcript of the final record from the school of practical nursing be sent to the school of nursing.
 A minimum cumulative grade point average of 2.00 in the LPN program is required.

 - At least one year's employment as a licensed practical nurse is required.
 LPNs with less than one year of employment will be evaluated for admission on a case-by-case basis.
 The applicant must request that an evaluation of nursing performance by the employer be sent to the School of Nursing.
 The employer evaluation will be accepted in lieu of character references.